semgrep/semgrep-docs/docs/deployment/oss-deployment.md

 ### Customizing rules and rulesets

-#### Adding rules to scan with `semgrep ci`
+#### Adding rules to scan with `semgrep scan`

-`semgrep ci` accepts a list of rules and rulesets to run on each scan.
+You can customize what rules to run in your CI job.
 The rules and rulesets can come from the [Semgrep Registry](https://semgrep.dev/explore/), or your own rules.
 The sources for rules to scan with are:

-* A `.semgrep` folder located at the root of your repository.
 * The value of the `SEMGREP_RULES` environment variable.
+* The value passed after `--config`.
+You can use multiple `--config` arguments, one per value.
+For example: `semgrep scan --config p/default --config p/comment`.

 The `SEMGREP_RULES` environment variable accepts a list of local and remote rules and rulesets to run.
 The `SEMGREP_RULES` list is delimited by a space (` `) if the variable is exported from a shell command or script block.
 For example, see the following BitBucket Pipeline snippet: